grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 9. Follow “Procedure – Installation (USB-C)”

 10. Reconnect all original FPCs and connectors to the PCBA.
-However, replacement is necessary if there is any visible damage.
+However, replacement is necessary if there's any visible damage.

 11. Follow “Procedure – Installation (SSD)”